saravans24/Project-4/Readme.md

 ![Completed Website](./4.png)

 ## What I learned from this Project?
-- I learned how to use HTML and CSS to create a beutiful website.
+- I learned how to add use Illustrations to make your website beautiful.
-- I learned how to use margin and padding.
-- I learned to embed font from google font
+- I learned to embed font from google font.
-- I learned about flexbox
+- I learned about flexbox.

 ## This project took around 1.5 hours to complete.